Beatrice Kean Seymour

-Beatrice Kean Seymour (1 September 1886 – 31 October 1955) was a prolific British novelist and short story writer.
+Beatrice Mary Kean Seymour (née Stapleton; 1 September 1886 – 31 October 1955) was an English prolific novelist and short story writer.
 Her obituary in The Times described her as skilled at portraying English domestic life.

 Biography

-Beatrice Kean Seymour (née Beatrice Mary Stapleton) was born in Clapham, south London into a working-class family.
+Beatrice Mary Stapleton was born in Clapham, south London into a working-class family.
 Her father David was a farrier.

 She attended a secretarial school and was the first wife of William Kean Seymour.

 She began her professional life as a writer of short stories for magazines.
-However, at the suggestion of an editor, she reworked one of her unpublished short stories into her first novel, Invisible Tides, subsequently writing over 30 books during a career that spanned more than three decades.
+However, at the suggestion of an editor, she reworked one of her unpublished short stories into her first novel Invisible Tides.
+She subsequently wrote over 30 books during a career that spanned more than three decades.
 Her novels were published almost annually until shortly before her death from heart problems in 1955.

 Approach to writing

-Seymour believed that the role of the novelist is to help readers think through their emotions.
+Seymour believed the role of the novelist is to help readers think through their emotions.
 She saw the novel as far superior to the short story as a vehicle for conveying social ideas.